enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-03-17 How can there be real love?
 [x] 2024-03-18 We are that which we possess
 [x] 2024-03-19 Being related
+[x] 2024-03-20 You and I are the problem, not the world
 ```